kubernetes/community/contributors/design-proposals/raw-block-pv.md

 Note: the container runtime doesn't require a priviledged pod to enable the device as RWX (RMW).

-The runtime option would be placed in the DeviceInfo as such: accessMode == RWX or RWO would map to: devices = append(devices, kubecontainer.DeviceInfo{PathOnHost: path, PathInContainer: path, Permissions: "rmw"}) accessMode == ROX would map to: devices = append(devices, kubecontainer.DeviceInfo{PathOnHost: path, PathInContainer: path, Permissions: "r"})
+The runtime option would be placed in the DeviceInfo as such: devices = append(devices, kubecontainer.DeviceInfo{PathOnHost: path, PathInContainer: path, Permissions: "XXX"})

 The implemenation plan would be to rename the current makeDevices to makeGPUDevices and create a seperate function to add the raw block devices to the option array to be passed to the container runtime.
 This would interate on the paths passed in for the pod/container.